1. Qualified Zone Academy Bonds (QZAB)

 More about the Qualified Zone Academy Bonds

-Administrative, Procedural and Miscellaneous information from the IRS on QZAB allocations for 2012 and 2013 is available at the link below:
+Administrative, Procedural and Miscellaneous information from the IRS on QZAB allocations is available at the link below:

 A memorandum from Chapman and Cutler LLP with additional QZAB information is available below.